sujaipadmaraj/VPC-and-Subnet-Creation-using-AWS-CLI/README.md

 [ec2-user@ip-172-16-131-89 ~]$ sudo hostnamectl set-hostname backend.ap-south-1.compute.internal
 ```

+## Conclusion

-Since we are able to access the servers from the bastion server today’s experiment is a success
+Now we have verified that we are able to access the servers on both public and private subnets from our bastion server which is the key factor to build a live website with website files in frontend server and databases in the backend server.